dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/execution_context.rst

 context, the logger, and the resources are threaded throughout the entire computation ( via the ``context`` object passed to user code) and contains handles to logging facilities and external resources.
-Interactions with logging systems, databases, and external clusters (e.g. a Spark cluster) should be managed through these properties of the info object.
+Interactions with logging systems, databases, and external clusters (e.g. a Spark cluster) should be managed through these properties of the execution context.

 This provides a powerful layer of indirection that allows a solid to abstract away its surrounding environment.
 Using an execution context allows the system and